-Writer and actor Milly Thomas takes us into the afterlife into Dust, her piquant, potent one-woman show.
+Writer and actor Milly Thomas takes us into the afterlife in Dust, her piquant, potent one-woman show.
 We meet our protagonist Alice in an empty morgue, overlooking her own corpse.
-In a flesh-coloured body-suit, Thomas enacts the spirit of this dead twenty-something girl, occasionally sliding into different personas to play her grieving friends and family.
+In a flesh-coloured body-suit, Thomas enacts the spirit of this dead twenty-something girl, occasionally sliding into different personas to play the grieving friends and family.

-Over an intense 70 minutes, we follow her into the life she left, overlooking the devastation and dipping into the past to trace the years of mental illness.
+Over an intense 70 minutes, we follow Alice into the life she left, overlooking the devastation and dipping into the past to trace the years of mental illness.

 It's a morbid, macabre prospect and Dust does not shy away from the trauma of suicide; we wince at the description of pushing razor blades into pulsing veins or the itchy sensation that comes with overdosing.
 But it's the lacerating comedy that cuts the deepest.
 Our heroine devises the details for taking her own life through the thrusts and grunts of painful, passionless sex with her long term boyfriend.
 She recalls, sulkily, how her best friend refused to join her in getting high, wanking and watching Mulan.